shararan/Modern-Regression/README.md

 - pandas, numpy, matplotlib, statsmodels

 ## Note
-This work was completed independently as self-study — I am not and was not enrolled at CMU.
+This work was completed independently as self-study.
+I am not and was not enrolled at CMU.